Malawi braces for ruling on alleged election fraud

 Fresh elections are expected to be held 60 days after the constitutional court ruling if the appeal is unsuccessful.

-"This impasse has held us back for a long time," said James Gobede, who sells dried goods in Blantyre’s Limbe market.
-"It is time the nation resolved this so that we can get back to normalcy."
+“This impasse has held us back for a long time,” said James Gobede, who sells dried goods in Blantyre´s Limbe market.

 The case has gripped the southern African nation and kept Malawians glued to radio stations for hours on end listening to live broadcasts of witnesses presenting evidence of alleged vote rigging.